Nils G. Walter

-Nils G. Walter, Dr. Ing., is the Francis S. Collins Collegiate Professor of Chemistry, Biophysics, and Biological Chemistry at the University of Michigan, Ann Arbor.
+Nils G. Walter is an American chemist who is the Francis S. Collins Collegiate Professor of Chemistry, Biophysics, and Biological Chemistry at the University of Michigan, Ann Arbor.
 Research in the Nils Walter Lab focuses on non-coding RNA through the lens of single molecule techniques.
 He is the Founding Director of the Single Molecule Analysis in real-Time (SMART) Center at Michigan.
-In addition, Walter is the Founding Co-Director for the University of Michigan Center for RNA Biomedicine whose mission is to enrich the university’s intellectual and training environment around RNA Biomedicine.
-He served as Associate Director for the Michigan Post-baccalaureate Research Education Program (PREP) from 2015 to 2025.
+In addition, Walter is the Founding Co-director for the University of Michigan Center for RNA Biomedicine whose mission is to enrich the university's intellectual and training environment around RNA Biomedicine.
+He served as associate director for the Michigan Post-baccalaureate Research Education Program (PREP) from 2015 to 2025.

 Education and early life

 Nils G. Walter was born in 1966 in Frankfurt am Main, Germany.
 He received his “Vordiplom” (B.S.) and “Diploma” (Masters) from the Technical University of Darmstadt after performing research with Hans-Günther Gassen on the physicochemical characterization of a protein dehydrogenase enzyme.
-He is a summa cum laude Dr. Ing.
+He is a Dr. Ing.
 (PhD) graduate from the Technical University of Darmstadt and the Max-Planck-Institute for Biophysical Chemistry where he studied molecular in vitro evolution of DNA and RNA using fluorescence techniques with Nobel laureate Manfred Eigen.
 For his postdoctoral studies, he turned to RNA enzymes under the guidance of John M. Burke at the University of Vermont.